CTristan/lobotomy-corporation-mods/README.md

 If you're running Linux, make sure mono-devel is installed.
 You should be able to open the solution in VSCode or VSCodium and build with xbuild.

+## Development Notes
+* Whenever the Common project is modified in ANY way, we need to change the Assembly Name for the Common library.
+This is because when the mods are loaded, it it finds two DLLs with the same assembly name it will try to re-use the first DLL even if the second DLL is different, which causes the game to crash spectacularly.
+It doesn't really matter what you rename it to as long as it will be a unique name; the standard I've been using is appending an incrementing number.

 ## License

 This work is licensed under MIT.